jsr606/solar.itu.dk/content/pages/power.md

 battery capacity
 100%

-(* load average per 15 minutes)
-battery meter

-the background of the top of every page is a battery meter showing the current voltage rating of the battery in the solar data centre.
+The sun background of the top of every page is a battery meter showing the current voltage rating of the battery in the solar data centre.